ESRI4APL/esri4apl.github.io/_posts/2018-4-20-Maps-For-Oakwood-Cemetery.markdown

 date:   2018-4-20 Maps 11:11:11 +0100
 thumbnail: earth.jpg
 ---
 I have created 3 ERSI web apps this week.
 All need some further editing to be ready for full release so should be considered betas.
 Hoping to get all done early this week.
 (4/22-4/29).
-All apps are reflections of my views only and created with publicly posted data under a Creative Commons Licence.
-(And I'll remove anything that steps on anyones toes or isnt appropriate.
-They are all just for public consumption and good :)

-These are the types of apps I'd like to tutor high school and college students to build in a public mapping station at the Central Austin Public Library, which is what this blog is about.

 ### [1.
 Oakwood Cemetery Historic Personsages Map](https://arcg.is/1m9Pnu "Heading link")